dave-redfern/somnambulist-docker/php-pm/readme.md

  * composer
  * ppm.phar (as ppm, from https://github.com/dave-redfern/somnambulist-phppm-phar)

-PHP is installed with:
+PHP is installed using the php-base image: [php-base](https://github.com/dave-redfern/docker-php-base) with:

- * pcntl / posix and the memory extensions
+ * cgi, pcntl, posix and the shm extensions.
- * igbinary
- * opcache / apcu
- * xml libs
- * curl

-And a few others.

 Note:

- * intl has not been included to reduce the base image size
  * only sqlite has been loaded, add MySQL / Postgres if you need them

-The base image is around 50MB due to git and ncurses-terminfo being required by several packages.

 ## Intended Usage